Florida Georgia Line: 2018–present: Can't Say I Ain't Country, Life Rolls On, and Greatest Hits

 On March 27, 2020, the duo released "I Love My Country," the debut single off their upcoming fifth album.
 The duo appeared on NBC's Songland, where they premiered the track "Second Guessing."
 On May 22, 2020, they released the 6-Pack EP.
 In June 2020, they were featured on Christian music singer Chris Tomlin's "Thank You Lord" with Thomas Rhett.
 The track was part of Tomlin's collaboration album Chris Tomlin & Friends, which included "Forever Home," another track they were featured on.
 Both members of the duo were co-executive producers of the album and co-writers on many of the tracks.
 In September 2020, the duo released the single "Long Live."
 They then released the single "Lil Bit," a collaboration with Nelly from his upcoming country-influenced album Heartland, a project the duo are co-executive producers on.
 They were also featured on long-time friend Chase Rice's single "Drinkin' Beer.
 Talkin' God.
 Amen."
 In December 2020, they announced their fifth studio album, Life Rolls On, which was released on February 12, 2021, and includes "Long Live," as well as all six songs from the 6-Pack EP.

 In February 2022, Hubbard and Kelley announced that they would be "taking a break" from recording music together and would be on an indefinite hiatus from touring.
 Both members of the duo confirmed in 2024 that the reason for their breakup was due to Kelley wanting to start a solo career and, despite rumors to the contrary from fans, there was no animosity between the two at the time of their split.
 In November 2022, the duo released a greatest hits album.

+On June 4, 2026, the duo made a surprise appearance and performed together at CMA Fest in Nashville, Tennessee and confirmed their reunion.